 AFMA promotes efficiency, integrity and professionalism in Australia's financial markets.
-The aim of the AFMA Code of Conduct (the Code) is to establish a common understanding of the standard of behaviour expected of all AFMA Member organisations and their employees when conducting business with clients, counterparties and colleagues and when providing financial services to retail and wholesale clients.
+The AFMA Code of Conduct (the Code) clearly articulates the ethical principles for minimum acceptable standards of behaviour and supports responsible decision making by firms and individuals engaged in financial markets activities.

-All AFMA Financial Markets Members and Partner Members[1] are expected to observe the Code and operate with integrity, professionalism, and competence.
-The Code is designed to support behaviours that put the interests of clients, the firm, and the wider community ahead of personal or individual interests and promotes confident participation by users in Australia's OTC markets.
+All AFMA Financial Markets Members and Partner Members1 are expected to observe the Code and operate with integrity, professionalism and competence.
+The Code is designed to support behaviors that put the interests of clients, the firm and the wider community ahead of personal or individual interests, and promotes confident participation by users in Australia's OTC markets.